 The inaugural recipients of this award were Christopher and Adrian Hinkle.

 Generosity and Commitment: The Mamie Campbell Award

-Each year, duringthe festivities at the annual banquet, Portland Audubon commemoratesits most dedicated volunteers by awarding the Mamie Campbell award forvolunteer achievement.
+Each year, during the festivities at our annual volunteer banquet, the Audubon Society of Portland commemorates its most dedicated volunteers by announcing the Mamie Campbell award for volunteer achievement.

 Mamie Campbell was an important figure in Audubon’s early years.
 A long-time and active volunteer herself, Mamie was instrumental in establishing the Jr. Audubon Club in Portland.
 Mamie was an ardent conservationist and helped distribute environmental brochures to area schools in the 1920s and 30s.
 She was also a tireless leader of the Lucy Club, which organized Audubon Society of Portland social and special events during the early 1900s and was named after Lucy Audubon, the wife of James Audubon.